cedar-policy/authorization-for-expressjs/README.md

 ## Quick Start

+To implement this package, do the following:
-1. Create your Cedar schema and policies
+1. Create your Cedar schema and policies.
-2. Set up the authorization middleware
+2. Set up the authorization middleware.
-3. Define your routes
+3. Define your routes.

 ```javascript
 const express = require('express');